ivana394/ivana394.github.io/README.md

-# Ivana-Vanja Radić's Portfolio
+# My Site

 ## Description
-This repository contains my personal portfolio showcasing my work as a Data Analyst.
-It includes various projects related to bioinformatics and data analysis.
+This repository contains my personal portfolio showcasing some of my projects.

 ## Live Demo
-You can view the live version of the project here: [Ivana-Vanja Radić's Portfolio](https://ivana394.github.io)
+You can view the live version of the project here: [Ivana-Vanja Radić](https://ivana394.github.io)